Horizon’s 7.8 AT and NordicTrack’s Commercial 2450 are two of the most popular treadmills in the ~$2k price range and it’s not that hard to see why.

 After comparing these treadmills side-by-side, I feel pretty confident saying that I think both treadmills have a lot to offer, both in terms of performance and console features.

-The 7.8 AT is a little heavier, comes with a stronger motor, and has a higher weight limit, but both treadmills come with the same running surface and the 2450 uses larger rollers.
+The 7.8 AT is bigger, heavier, comes with a stronger motor, and has a higher weight limit.

 But when it comes to features, the 2450 is the higher-tech option.

 With a 22″ HD touchscreen console, streaming capabilities, AutoAdjust technology, and the ability to decline down to -3%, the Commercial 2450 is one of the most feature-rich treadmills in this price range.